Code-Institute-Submissions/personal-website/README.md

 ## Features

-Most of the Features within my Portfolio are using the Bootstrap Front-end Component Libary, I have used a few components which use jQuery, Popper.js and bootstraps own plugins.
+Most of the Features within my Portfolio are using the Bootstrap Front-end Component Libary, I have used a few components which use jQuery and bootstraps own plugins.

 ### Existing Features
 - [x] Navbar - I have used one of bootstraps standard Navbars and then edited the code to fit my pages style.
 I made a `<noscript>` element so i could add some styling to make the collapsed menu display on devices with Javascript disabled.